n8willis/opentype-shaping-documents/opentype-shaping-devanagari.md

 The `half` feature replaces "_consonant_,Halant" sequences before the base consonant with "half forms" of the consonant glyphs.
-There are three exceptions to the default behavior, for which the shaping engine must test:
+There are four exceptions to the default behavior, for which the shaping engine must test:

   - Initial "Ra,Halant" sequences, which should have been tagged for the `rphf` feature earlier, must not be tagged for potential `half` substitutions.

+  - Non-initial "Ra,Halant" sequences, which should have been tagged for the `rkrf` or `blwf` features earlier, must not be tagged for potential `half` substitutions.

   - A sequence matching "_consonant_,Halant,ZWJ,_consonant_" must be tagged for potential `half` substitutions, even though the presence of the zero-width joiner suppresses the `cjct` feature in a later step.